 WEST SEATTLE FOOD

-Blue Moon Burgers: gluten-free options, the impossible burger (all plant-based), dog-friendly patio located right on Alki beach.
+Blue Moon Burgers: gluten-free options, dog-friendly patio located right on Alki beach.
 Other locations include Fremont & Capitol hill.

 view of downtown Seattle from Salty’s on Alki in West Seattle